Relation between fluctuations and efficiency at maximum power for small heat engines: introduction

 Here, $\langle \cdots \rangle$ is the ensemble average.
 Suppose the temperatures of the hot and cold baths are $T_h$ and $T_c$, respectively, $\eta$ is upper bounded by the Carnot efficiency $\eta_C$ given by $\eta_C \equiv 1- (T_c/T_h)$.

 With the development of technology in recent decades, small heat engines can be realized in the sub-micron scales \cite{Hugel,Steeneken,Shoichi,Blickle_experiment,Brownian_Carnot,Krishnamurthy,Argun,Colloidal_heat_engines,Exp_review,Exp_molecular}.
+Among them, a typical example is the experimental realization of the so-called Brownian heat engine \cite{Blickle_experiment,Brownian_Carnot,Krishnamurthy,Argun} which consists of a Brownian particle subject to a time-dependent laser trap.
 For the small thermal devices, thermodynamic quantities like work, heat, and entropy production are random variables defined on individual trajectories in the phase space of working substance \cite{sekimoto_book,Seifert_2012,Seifert_2019,Jarzynski_review}.
 Due to their small number of degrees of freedom, such small thermal devices have large fluctuations of thermodynamic quantities \cite{Noneq_smallsys,Ciliberto_fluct}.
 These fluctuations can significantly affect the performance of small heat engines.
 Thus, it is important to study the fluctuations of work output and heat input, which reflect the stability of small heat engines.